BMC wants handicapped fireman to give physical test for promotion!

-Paralysed from the waist down since an accident at the Worli fire station in 2005, Tushar Parab has been called for a physical test for promotion as a leading fireman; in 2007, the fire brigade had refused to take him back since he was handicapped, but a court order had forced them to do so
+Paralysed from the waist down since a mishap in 2005, Tushar Parab has been called for a physical test for promotion as a leading fireman; court order has forced fire brigade to reinstate him in 2007

 When it comes to thankless jobs and inconsiderate employers, Mumbai’s firemen seem to have everyone else beat.